 Blade servers are easy to set up.
 Blade servers are smaller than other types of server and can be installed with less cabling.
-Blade servers are easier to organize, require less maintenance, and can be repaired more quickly.
+Blade server are easier to organize, require less maintenance, and can be repaired more quickly.
 After you have cabled your enclosure in, you can add or remove servers according to your current needs.

 4. They can pose expansion challenges.

 Blade servers typically have 2-4 HDDs.
 This is even when blade servers are used to share data and provide backup storage.
-Compared to other server options, like a tower server, where there are significant areas of expansion possible, blade servers are a what-you-see-is-what-you-get type of option.
+Compared to other server options, like a tower server, where there are significant areas of expansion possible, blade server are a what-you-see-is-what-you-get type of option.
 You will need additional space if you require it.

 List of Disadvantages to a Blade Server

 1. They produce a lot of heat.

 A single blade server does not cause heat problems.
 If you have several blade server working simultaneously in an enclosure, you might have to deal with heat dissipation issues.
 Even enclosures designed to keep heat away can become too hot over time.
 This issue must be addressed or the server’s functionality will decline.